dma-neves/ElementaryCellularAutomata/README.md

 **Description**
   - A simple implementation of a elementary cellular automaton simulator written in C using the CSFML library.
   - Before running the program will ask for a rule number.
 Find interesting rule numbers and general information about ECAs at (https://mathworld.wolfram.com/ElementaryCellularAutomaton.html).
+Rule numbers 30 and 110 are 2 good and famous examples.

 **Requirements:**
   1. Unix based operating system